NVIDIA-ISAAC-ROS/ros2_framework_perf/README.md

 - Perf profiling reports (if enabled)
 - Symlinks to latest results for easy access

-Measures performance of executor and transport in ROS 2 framework using synthetic data and tracing.

 # Running the benchmark
 ## Environment